SmartMobilityAlgorithms/GettingStarted/README.md

 ---

+## Introduction and Quick Overview

+This organization is meant to accompany ECE1724H S Bio-inspired Algorithms for Smart Mobility course being offered at University of Toronto.
+This project-based course provides a comprehensive introduction to bio-inspired search algorithms and highlights the power of these computational techniques in solving ill-structured problems in the context of smart mobility.

+The code in all of the notebooks is step-by-step guide for the implementation of the algorithms in the course using actual maps from OpenStreetMaps.

+### Language Choice

+We have choosen `python` as the main and only language as it doesn't have much jargon and the single to noise ratio in code is very high; it is almost like pseudocode. `Python` is not the optimal language for scientific computing and especially with large graphs that we extract from maps.
+All the major routing and navigation engines usually use `C++` or `Java` and most of the authors of the seminal papers in the field usually provide `C++` implementation accompying their papers.
+What would be the perfect trade-off between `python` and `C++`? `Julia`; it was made with scientific computing in mind and it gives a comparable performance with `C++` and with almost the readability  of `python`.
+We went with `python` because of its massive community and sometimes when you get stuck at `julia` you can't find help on the internet.

+But, we would love to have `Julia` implementation for the algorithms in the organization so if you want to do so, don't hesitate to open PR with your `Julia` code.

+---

 ## General structure of the repository and reusability of the code

-We are trying to introduce the implemenation and the usage of new search technique in each repository and their most widely used algorithms in practice by applying the algorithms on `OpenStreetMaps`data with usage of `osmnx` and animating these algorithms and solving real world problems as case studies in each repository.

 Each repository contains three sections:

 ### 1. Algorithms Notebooks

-Here we introduce the algorithms and how to implement them on a real world `.osm` data and providing the pseudocode and what to consider and should be aware of when implementing these algorithms.
+Here we introduce the algorithms and how to implement them on a real world `.osm` data and we would provide the pseudocode to tune down the noise of programming languages quirks and what to consider and what you should be aware of when implementing these algorithms.
 These notebooks are complementary for the materials in the lectures.

 ### 2. Toy Problems Notebooks